LAFS.2.L.1.2Archived Standard

 Celebrity Parties Inc. MEA:

-This Model Eliciting Activity (MEA) requires students to develop a procedure to determine which month to hold an outdoor party for a celebrity pop star.
+In this Model Eliciting Activity (MEA), students will develop a procedure to determine which month to hold an outdoor party for a celebrity pop star.
 Students will need to apply their knowledge of weather patterns and severe weather effects to determine which month would most likely have the best weather for the event.

 Type: Lesson Plan